TMF (UK & Ireland): Noggin

 Noggin started broadcasting on 30 January 2006, the first international feed of Noggin (excluding the former vintage block on Nick Jr. which only had the name in common).
 It was a children's television slot broadcast on TMF from 07:00 to 09:00 daily.
 It showed a selection of Nick Jr shows and often promoted the full Nick Jr. channels to viewers with only Freeview.
 It was hosted by Moose A. Moose and Zee D. Bird from the American Noggin.

 It was relaunched in 2009 after replacing the former Nick Jr. on TMF block.
 The final set of programmes shown were Go Diego Go!, Dora the Explorer, Little Bear, Bruno and Maggie and the Ferocious Beast.

 Noggin was the first commercial children's television channel launched on 30 January 2006 on TMF to air on the UK's DTT platform, Freeview, followed by CITV, then lastly Playhouse Disney on ABC1.

 Following the closure of TMF, the block continued on Viva until March 2010, when the Nick Jr. rebrand caused Noggin to shutdown.
 However, the branding of Noggin (except the name "Noggin") and the Moose and Zee segments were adopted by Nick Jr. and used until January 2013.

 Nick Jr on TMF

-Nick Jr on TMF had replaced the strand Noggin on 25 September 2005, but its programming remained identical.
-It is unknown why the rebrand happened, or why it reverted back to Noggin in 2009.
+Nick Jr on TMF had replaced the strand Noggin on 25 September 2006, but its programming remained identical.
+It is unknown why the rebrand happened, or why it reverted to Noggin in 2009.
 It used the same ident and presentation package as its main sister channel, Nick Jr. Moose and Zee's segments were removed as well.
 Programmes shown included Peppa Pig, Maggie and the Ferocious Beast, Dora the Explorer, The Backyardigans, Thomas & Friends, Blue's Clues, LazyTown, Go Diego Go!, Little Bill amongst others.